 Criminal History Criteria

-Any defendant facing a local custody commitment may be a candidate for Work Furlough.
-The presence of the following factors may result in a denial for Work Furlough:
+Any client facing a local custody commitment may be a candidate for the WF or RRC Program.
+The presence of the following factors may result in a denial for the programs:

 - Sale or transportation of large amounts of drugs or narcotics in the instant offense or a recent history of serious drug involvement or addiction